Deltares/dfm_tools/README.rst

 	- https://the-hitchhikers-guide-to-packaging.readthedocs.io/en/latest/quickstart.html#register-your-package-with-the-python-package-index-pypi
 	- also add version numbers (only master branch), git commit automatic minor numbers?
 	- also add changelog besides commit comments?
+- check if everything also runs on other python installations
+	- add minimal version numbers to requirements.txt (maybe also to environment.yml)

 TODO
 --------